pm2-hive/pm2-hive.github.io/docs/features/quick-start.md

 Welcome to the PM2 Quick Start!

-PM2 is daemon process manager that will help you manage and keep your application online.
+PM2 is a daemon process manager that will help you manage and keep your application online.
 Getting started with PM2 is straightforward, it is offered as a simple and intuitive CLI, installable via NPM.

 ## Installation